vsch/idea-multimarkdown/README.md

 - [x] CSS editable in settings
 - [x] Option to require a space after `#` for Atx headers
 - [x] HTML Text tab to view the generated HTML
+- [x] syntax highlighting, color striped tables by row and column in your source

 On the Event Horizon
 --------------------